The makeup of most brass casings is actually roughly 70%

 A “rookie mistake” is intentionally using a smaller powder

-charge to fireform a case in an attempt to save money.
+fireform a case in an attempt to save money.
 The problem with this

 approach is that the pressure, then, does not reach the necessary point to